qinyang08/StereoChem/readme.txt

 Creat a branch is easy in git

-Creat a branch is easy and simple in git
+Creat a branch is easy and simple & git